 A spoonful of a product you probably already have in your cabinet can prevent (or reverse) the crystallization of honey as it ages.

-When I saw Alton Brown making simple syrup and explaining the process behind sugar crystallization, and how he used a tiny amount of glucose (aka corn syrup) to change the chemistry enough to make it impossible for the sugar crystal molecules to crystallize in his simple syrup, I began to wonder if the same method would work for crystallized honey.
+When I saw Alton Brown make simple syrup on Good Eats, on the way explaining the process behind sugar crystallization, it sparked an idea for dealing with the stockpile of crystalized honey I had in my pantry.
+In his simple syrup, Alton used a tiny amount of glucose (aka corn syrup) to change the chemistry of his sugar-syrup enough that the solution became inhospitable for the formation of sugar crystal molecules.
+I began to wonder if the same method that prevents crystallization in simple syrup would “fix” crystallized honey.

 Honey – either crystallized or a batch you want to prevent from crystallizing.

 Scoop crystallized honey into a clean saucepan.

 Over medium-low heat, warm the honey, stirring occasionally, until the heat breaks up the sugar crystals and the honey is a smooth liquid.

 STEP 2.
 Add Corn Syrup to Warmed Honey